zsofiaboda/zsofiaboda.github.io/docs/index.md

 # About

 I am a Postdoctoral Researcher & Lecturer at the Social Networks Lab at ETH Zürich.
-I am principal investigator of the project "Who Succeeds and Who Fails?
+I am Principal Investigator for the project "Who Succeeds and Who Fails?
 A Multilevel Social Network Analysis Approach to Immigrants’ Psychological and Sociocultural Adaption in Europe" (Computational Social Science Grant, awarded by the Volkswagen foundation).
 I received my PhD from the Department of Sociology and Nuffield College at the University of Oxford in 2016.
 My supervisors were Tom Snijders and Janne Jonsson.

 My work aims at understanding social inequalities along immigrant background, race, ethnicity, socio-economic status, and gender.
 I study how social processes in the education system reinforce or counteract systematic differences between groups of students.
 Much of my work applies dynamic social network models.